Hari3008/GR-IME/README.md

 # GRIME: Graphical Image Manipulation and Enhancement

-This assignment implements a graphical image processing application with support for image manipulation, filtering, and pixel operations.
+This project implements a graphical image processing application with support for image manipulation, filtering, and pixel operations.
 The system supports operations such as flipping, brightening, and applying various image filters (blur & sharpen) on an image represented as a grid of pixels.
 Our design is modular, allowing for easy extension and modification of image processing techniques.

 ![GRIME_GUI](./res/GRIME-GUI.jpg)